-Each industries have specific social media, and creative social Marketing can make the difference with less cost.
-Ask professional agencies like us to Guide you on the Right
+Each industry has specific social media, and creative social Marketing can make a difference at less cost.
+Ask professional agencies like us to guide you on the Right

 Your Chinese Team usually do not have enough insight and experience to advise you on the right Social strategy.